Malika1109/Random-Separators-for-SLMs/README.md

 ## Citation

-If you use this code, please cite the original work by Lu et al.:
+If you use this code, please cite this repository and the original work by Lu et al.:

 ```bibtex
 @inproceedings{lu-etal-2024-strings,